 - What you need to copy and paste and where.
 It takes a min.
 1 min to figure out.

 - It takes a min.
-1 hour in the basic website to create and add content with proper alignment of code.
+1 hour for the basic website to create and add content with proper alignment of code.

-- For example: If you’re creating an about us page, then can there be 3 sections as 1 section for about the agency or company, a 2nd section for the team, 3rd a section for testimonial or portfolio.
+- For example: If you’re creating an about us page, then can there be 3 sections such as 1 section for about the agency or company, a 2nd section for the team, 3rd a section for testimonial or portfolio.
 To do all these it takes a min.
 3 hours for me.
 But it’s also possible to do it within 1 hour.

 - Another example: if you need to create drop-down menu, you need to copy and paste similar content <button class=”navbar-toggler” type=”button” data-toggle=”collapse” data-target=”#navbarTogglerDemo01″ aria-controls=”navbarTogglerDemo01″ aria-expanded=”false” aria-label=”Toggle navigation”><span class=”navbar-toggler-icon”></span></button>

-- Self Code: In this case, the duration to create a webpage depends on many things: Self Code means you’re going to input each instruction to the browser or internet or server by typing programming language syntax manually without even copy and paste.
+- Self Code: In this case, the duration to create a webpage depends on many things: Self Code means you’re going to input each instruction to the browser or internet or server by typing programming language syntax manually without even copying and pasting.
 But I don’t think there is any web developer who is not copying and pasting.
-Copy and Paste are not a bad thing in Web Development when things are available to use such as bootstrap, CSS code.
-But what is important to know is that what to copy and where to paste.
+Copy and Paste is not a bad thing in Web Development when things are available to use such as bootstrap, CSS code.
+But what is important to know is what to copy and where to paste.
 Even the early developers also copied their own written code to faster the web development process.

 - The selection of tools/programming languages/computer system/internet connection.

 Most meaningful answer to consider while mapping the duration to create a webpage:

 Duration also varies on skills and the frequency of eyes or bandwidth of the brain and the urgency.
-Every web developer is unique and his own philosophy.
+Every web developer is unique and has his own philosophy.